ARTICLE 1 – NAME OF OFFICE

 ARTICLE 15 - COMMITTEES

-Section 1: The President shall appoint committee members from the members of the association or from the Board of Directors.
-The appointments should be made by August 15th of each year.
+Section 1: The Hockey Director and President shall appoint committee members from the members of the association or from the Board of Directors.
+The appointments should be made by the first August board meeting of each year.
 The following committees will consist of a minimum of three (3) members and no more than five (5).

-Section 2: The President, with the approval of the Board, shall appoint such other committees as may be necessary for the efficient operation of CHA.
+Section 2: The Hockey Director and President, with the approval of the Board, shall appoint such other committees as may be necessary for the efficient operation of CHA.

 ARTICLE 16 – EXONERATION FROM PERSONAL LIABILITY